Stabbed, pummeled and stomped them into the ground. Blew them up in fiery explosions.

 The king looked at his wife and the queen looked at her husband and they both told each other that what they had realized, upon deep examination, is that they didn’t actually love each other.
 They only loved the versions of the other that they had created within themselves.

 So often this is the case.

-They are in the somatic feelings of shame and unworthiness, the feeling that we are somehow “not enough”, that we don’t belong, or don’t deserve to be seen.
+They can be in the somatic feelings of shame and unworthiness, the feeling that we are somehow “not enough”, that we don’t belong, or don’t deserve to be seen.

 They also have nothing whatsoever to do with the actual person.